 Most people who come in with disc issues have already tried a few things.
 Rest.
 Ice.
 Maybe some over-the-counter anti-inflammatories.
 Some have been to their primary care doctor and received muscle relaxers or a referral for physical therapy.
 A few have been told surgery might be necessary.

-What we often find is that the disc problem isn’t happening in isolation.
+What we consistently find is that the disc problem isn’t happening in isolation.
 There’s usually a reason that particular disc failed.
 Poor core stability, movement dysfunction, postural habits, or biomechanical issues elsewhere in the body created the conditions for that disc to break down.

 This is where our approach differs from just chasing the pain.
 Yes, we want to reduce your symptoms.
 But if we don’t address why the disc herniated in the first place, you’re likely to re-injure it or develop problems at adjacent levels.